Rjmoodie/yardpass-upgrade/FEED_SCREEN_FIGMA_SPEC.md

-# 📱 YardPass Feed Screen - Complete Figma Design Specification
+# 📱 Liventix Feed Screen - Complete Figma Design Specification

 ## 🎯 Overview
 The feed is a full-screen, vertically-scrolling, snap-scroll experience similar to TikTok/Instagram Reels with event cards and user posts.